 In times of great turmoil, time comes to a standstill.

-The central two movements in For Now are horizontal panoramas shots and firm, vertical edits.
+The central two movements in For Now are panoramic shots and firm, vertical edits.
 They show shifts of place without the journey.
-Nature, the wind, movement that occurs all on its own: this would seem to be the film’s real subject matter.
+Nature, the wind, movement occurring on its own: this seems to be the film’s real subject matter.
 The film unfolds in waves.
-Locations come and go, and come back again – Lewinsky Park, Maximilian Park, Habima Square, Lion Square, Zucotti Park, Times Square or pastoral landscapes at opposite ends of the Mediterranean Sea.
+Locations appear, disappear, and come round again – Lewinsky Park, Maximilian Park, Habima Square, Lion Square, Zuccotti Park, Times Square or pastoral landscapes at opposite ends of the Mediterranean Sea.
 The actions are the same: people wait, pass by, kill time.
-The contrasts between refugees and citizens, between tourists and activists, between Israelis and Palestinians, between Europeans and Americans, all become less clear.
-The repetition of these unclarified relationships, Asselberghs’ decisively filming after the fact, the enigmatic inclusion of hand signals – all these work together to reveal a certain constellation in which things again come together momentarily before taking their leave.
-It is a film running alongside the events, and alongside time.
+The contrasts between refugees and citizens, tourists and activists, Israelis and Palestinians, Europeans and Americans: all become less clear.
+The repetition of these blurred relationships, Asselberghs’ decision to film after the fact, the enigmatic inclusion of hand signals – all these work together to reveal a distinct constellation in which things come together momentarily before taking their leave.
+It is a film running alongside events, alongside time.
 A contemporary film in the pure sense of the word - a way of being with time.

 For Now is also a publication.